 We support land and offshore operations for all the major oil and gas producing regions around the world through our network of locations.
-Our key markets, beyond North America, include Latin America, the North Sea, the Middle East, Asia Pacific and the FSU.
+Our key markets, beyond North America, include South America, the North Sea, the Middle East, Asia Pacific, the FSU and Africa.
 Products sold through our locations support greenfield expansion upstream capital projects, midstream infrastructure and transmission and MRO consumables used in day-to-day production.
-We provide downstream energy and industrial products for petroleum refining, chemical processing, LNG terminals, power generation utilities and industrial manufacturing operations and customer on-site locations.
+We provide downstream energy and industrial products for petroleum refining, chemical processing, LNG terminals, power generation utilities and customer on-site locations.

-We stock or sell more than 300,000 SKUs through our branch network.
+We stock or sell approximately 300,000 SKUs through our branch network.
 Our supplier network consists of thousands of vendors in approximately 40 countries.
 From our operations in over 20 countries, we sell to customers operating in approximately 80 countries.
-The supplies and equipment stocked by each of our branches is customized to meet varied and changing local customer demands.
+The supplies and equipment stocked by each of our branches are customized to meet varied and changing local customer demands.
 The breadth and scale of our offering enhances our value proposition to our customers, suppliers and shareholders.